 I don’t think I’ve ever mentioned this in my story publicly before, but it was actually the second time I had been laid off in three years.
 The first time was from a start-up, six months after leaving the NBA.

 I am the father of three, and my wife does not bring in an income.
 I was scared.
 I felt the pressure to produce.
 And given it was the second time I was in that predicament, I was lacking confidence and felt like a failure.

 But I also have a strong support group.
 Friends and former co-workers and bosses were there to offer their encouragement and whatever help they could.
 They kept my head up during a critical time.

 Understand this: I had no vision for this website when I wrote my first blog post on August 29, 2011.

 I wanted to showcase my skills and knowledge to hopefully get another job.
 My sights were not set that high.
 At the time, I did not envision what I am doing today.

-Since budget was a concern, I started with a free theme for this site.
+Since A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. was a concern, I started with a free theme for this site.
 I kept expenses to a bare minimum.
 “Investment” was not part of my vocabulary.